-Appeals
+7. Appeals

-If the organiser feels that refusal contravenes this statement, they have the right to appeal, in writing, to the College Principal, who will consider the arguments and decide regarding any such appeal.
+7.1 If the organiser feels that refusal contravenes this statement, they have the right to appeal, in writing, to the College Principal, who will consider the arguments and decide regarding any such appeal.
 The final decision rests with the Principal.

-Contravention of the statement
+8. Contravention of the statement

-Activity that contravenes this statement will be investigated and may give rise to disciplinary procedures against the relevant staff or student(s).
-In addition, if relevant, information may be supplied to the police if there are grounds to believe a breach of criminal law has occurred.
+- 8.1 Activity that contravenes this statement will be investigated and may give rise to disciplinary procedures against the relevant staff or student(s).
+In addition, if relevant, information may be supplied to the police if there are grounds to believe a breach of criminal law has occurred. - 8.2 No member of the College will be subject to disciplinary procedures solely for expressing lawful views, however controversial, provided they do not breach the law or this policy.

-Review of Code of Practice
+9. Review of Code of Practice

-The College acknowledges its duty under subsection 3 of section 43 of the Education (No. 2) Act 1986 to issue and keep up to date a Code of Practice on freedom of speech.
-With this end in view the Governing Body will receive a report on the operation of the Code by the Principal, together with any recommendations for revision of it, at intervals not exceeding 3 years.
+- 9.1 The College acknowledges its duty under subsection 3 of section 43 of the Education (No. 2) Act 1986 to issue and keep up to date a Code of Practice on freedom of speech.
+With this end in view the Governing Body will receive a report which will summarise any restrictions imposed, complaints received, and decisions made in relation to this Code, to support transparency and continuous improvement by the Group Principal, together with any recommendations for revision of it, at intervals not exceeding 3 years.

-To be read in conjunction with:
+- 9.2 To be read in conjunction with:

-Relevant OfS Regulatory Guidance; Preventing Terrorism & Radicalisation Policy; Safeguarding & Child Protection Policy; Off Site Activities Policy
+- Relevant OfS Regulatory Guidance

+- Preventing Terrorism & Radicalisation Policy

+- Safeguarding & Child Protection Policy

+- Off Site Activities Policy